 There is no concrete position as to how each country should implement PES.
 However, PES offer a valuable tool to further environmental goals.
 These examples show how PES can be a way to break the dichotomy between protecting nature, as a result of recognizing its intrinsic value, and protecting it for humans' benefit.

-*Gabriela Eslava is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Gabriela Eslava is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Kohel314 Flckr Commons